Pathologists' Assistant (PathA) Schools

 Pathologists’ assistants have a deep understanding of human anatomy and diseases.
 Through education and training, they learned specialized clinical skills to assist in autopsies and examinations.
 Their findings help physicians diagnose diseases or causes of death.
 The work pathologists’ assistants complete is critical in the research to improve care and outcomes.

-The Association of American Medical Colleges (AAMC) estimates that by 2034 there will be an estimated shortage of between 37,800 and 124,000 physicians in the US.
+The Association of American Medical Colleges (AAMC) estimates that by 2036, there will be an estimated shortage 86,000 physicians in the US.
 The demand for physician extenders, such as pathologists’ assistants, who can work independently under supervision, is growing.
-In fact, the BLS (2023) predicts that employment of physician assistants is projected to grow 27 percent from 2022 to 2032, which is much faster than the average for all occupations (3 percent).
+In fact, the BLS (2024) predicts that employment of physician assistants is projected to grow 28 percent from 2023 to 2033, which is much faster than the average for all occupations (4 percent).
 The BLS currently classifies pathologists’ assistants as physician assistants.

 While pathologists’ assistants work in various settings, including morgues, teaching facilities, and labs, they are most typically employed at hospitals.
 Day-to-day duties they perform include gross (initial) examinations of specimens, preparing samples of tissues and fluids for examination, photographing specimens, writing reports, and assisting with administrative lab tasks.

-Continue reading to learn about top NAACLS accredited programs and outstanding professors in this field.
+Continue reading to learn about top NAACLS-accredited programs and an expert’s perspective.

 Pathologists’ Assistant Admissions Requirements & Accreditation